jejacks0n/protoadmin/README.md

 I've been doing this for a long time now, and I wanted a gem that I could drop into my next Rails project and have it ready to go.
-The intention of this project isn't to provide a one size fits all sort of thing, and is more about providing a good starting point that I like.
+The intention of this project isn't to provide a one size fits all sort of thing, and is more about providing a good starting point that I like and is mobile friendly.
 I don't expect everyone to agree on what I use.

+I've chosen several libraries that I think are great.
+Here's a short list of libraries that are being utilized:

+- Haml
+- Sass
+- CoffeeScript
+- jQuery
+- Twitter Bootstrap (bootstap-sass)
+- Font Awesome
+- Navigasmic

 ## Installation